borodean/sharon/README.md

 ![Example][media-example]

-The set of the features is different for the most of the social networks.
-To find them out check their documentation, links to which are provided in the [Supported social networks](#supported-social-networks) table.
+The set of the features is different for the most of the sharing platforms.
+To find them out check their documentation, links to which are provided in the [Supported sharing platforms](#supported-sharing-platforms) table.

-There is an inconsistency between different networks: for instance, Twitter expects the `text` parameter to contain a link title, while Pinterest expects the `description` one.
-Sharon normalizes this behavior: when you pass a `title` parameter it&apos;s automatically translated into a one that corresponds to a chosen network.
+There is an inconsistency between different platforms: for instance, Twitter expects the `text` parameter to contain a link title, while Pinterest expects the `description` one.
+Sharon normalizes this behavior: when you pass a `title` parameter it&apos;s automatically translated into a one that corresponds to a chosen platform.

 ## More examples